-Ivan Watson is CNN's correspondent based in Istanbul, Turkey.
-He rejoined CNN in 2009 from NPR and has since reported extensively on major stories from around the Middle East and Central Asia.
+Ivan Watson is CNN's senior international correspondent based in Istanbul, Turkey.
+He rejoined CNN in 2009 from NPR where he reported extensively on major stories from around the Middle East and Central Asia.
 Watson most recently reported from Cairo covering the protests and unrest in Egypt.

 CNN first hired Watson in the late 1990s as a Moscow-based producer.
-He covered the Russian War in Chechnya and the sinking of the Kursk submarine in the Arctic, among other stories.
+He covered the Russian war in Chechnya and the sinking of the Kursk submarine in the Arctic, among other stories.

 During the US invasion of Iraq, Watson covered the conflict's northern front.
-He travelled south towards Baghdad with Kurdish militias following the overthrow of Saddam Hussein, before documenting the first years of the troubled US occupation from Baghdad.
+He traveled south towards Baghdad with Kurdish militias following the overthrow of Saddam Hussein.
+Later, he documented the first years of the troubled US occupation from Baghdad.

 Watson attended Brown University, where he earned a BA in International Relations and speaks fluent Russian and French.